alecjacobson/geometry-processing-csc2520/index.md

 In this course, we study the algorithms and mathematics behind fundamental operations for interpreting and manipulating geometric data.
-These essential tools enable: geometric modeling for computer aided design, life-like animations for computer graphics, and robust scene representations for computer vision.
+These essential tools enable: geometric modeling for computer aided design, life-like animations for computer graphics, reliable physical simulations,  and robust scene representations for computer vision.

 Topics include: discrete curves and surfaces, curvature computation, surface reconstruction from point clouds, surface smoothing and denoising, mesh